gemeenteshertogenbosch/verzoekregistratiecomponent/INSTALLATION.md

 Would you like to use a different analytics or chat-tool?
 Just shoot us a [feature request](https://github.com/ConductionNL/commonground-component/issues/new?assignees=&labels=&template=feature_request.md&title=New Analytics or Chat provider)

 ## Setting up NLX
-Let first check if we have a propper nlx root certidicate
+Lets first check if we have a propper nlx root certificate

 ```
 docker-compose exec vrc-php openssl x509 -in nlx-setup/root.crt -text | grep Subject: